rynmlng/PersonalSite/docs/outstanding_tasks.md

 * [x] First and second banner don't align on their left side.
 Taking off `justify-content: center` fixes it, but breaks everything else.
 * [ ] Gallery preview should disappear when nav is engaged mid-preview.
 A mouse-out event may help.
-* [x] Laggy when scrolling due to making all images opaque.
+* [ ] Laggy when scrolling due to making all images opaque.
-* [ ] Nav will bounce when same link is clicked twice.